hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- a field that provides some human readable information about this request.
 * `requests~attach` -- an array of attachments defining the requested formats for the credential.
   * For Indy, the attachment contains data from libindy about the credential request, base64 encoded.
-The following JSON is an example of the `libindy_cred_req` attachment content.
+The following JSON is an example of the `libindy-cred-req-0` attachment content.
 For more information see the [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658).

 ```json
 {